For MarketersFor DevelopersFor Product

 Plus improvements

 Better analytics Firebase offered basic click counts.
-ULink provides detailed attribution: campaigns, sources, devices, and installation tracking for deferred deep links.
+Ulinkly provides detailed attribution: campaigns, sources, devices, and installation tracking for deferred deep links.

 Custom domains supported Firebase charged extra for custom domains.
-ULink supports custom branded domains with limits based on your plan.
+Ulinkly supports custom branded domains with limits based on your plan.

 Modern SDK Built for current iOS/Android versions with Swift/Kotlin-first APIs and cross-platform support.

-Active development ULink is actively maintained with regular updates, unlike FDL's minimal maintenance mode.
+Active development Ulinkly is actively maintained with regular updates, unlike FDL's minimal maintenance mode.

 Key Concept